gnames/gnparser/README.md

 `--port -p`
 : set a port to run web-interface and [RESTful API][OpenAPI].

-` --nsqd-tcp`
-: requires `--port`.
-Allows to redirect web-service log output to [NSQ] messaging server's TCP-based endpoint.
-It is handy for aggregations of logs from GNparser web-services running inside of Docker containers or in Kubernetes pods.

 `--species-group-cut`
 : Changes stemmed canonical for autonym or species group names (e.g. `Aus bus bus`).
 It cuts infraspecific epithet, leaving only genus and specific epithet.
 All other data stays the same.
 This feature might be useful to